'A good learning support assistant will offer the tools to help the child to succeed.'

 I may also help the pupil to access the Internet and, at A level, act as a research assistant!

-Kathryn Lees is a teaching assistant working for Harrow Sensory and Communication Team (VI), in north London.
-Her post is centrally funded so she can work in different schools and is deployed where her particular skills are most needed.
+Kathryn Lees is a teaching assistant she works in different schools and is deployed where her particular skills are most needed.
 Kathryn is a Braillist, and she uses technology to produce many of the materials needed for pupils.
 Kathryn is a major source of support to new TAs, especially during their induction period.
 She can be seen and heard on a DVD produced by the DCSF as part of the induction pack for TAs.